 24. Develop a Lead Magnet

 Lead magnets are compelling pieces of content that are aimed at attracting interested users.
-A “Complete Guide to Buying a Home in <Region> for the First Time” can be a great way to attract people looking to purchase in your area.
+A "Complete Guide to Buying a Home in

 Invest in top-tier content, and you'll be able to promote it for years while generating specifically interested leads.
 Lead generation content should be equipped with tested and relevant calls to action as well.
 We wrote a guide on creating effective calls to action for your real estate blog, which you can read here.